10 tools to get kids cooking with you in the kitchen | CNN Underscored

 She recommends considering copycat recipes — where you try to remake a dish at home from a restaurant.
-For Jameson’s six-year-old son, that was Starbucks’ egg bites, easy to recreate with eggs baked in muffin tins.
+For Jameson’s 6-year-old son, that was Starbucks’ egg bites, easy to re-create with eggs baked in muffin tins.

 “Cooking and baking together is about being together,” adds Battilana.
 “The food you make, or you know, later have to compost, is just the cherry on top.”